Know the Difference: DBQ and Nexus Letter

 – the veteran is filing a fully developed claim

-– the veteran wants to refute the VA’s negative Nexus Letter
+– the veteran wants to refute the VA’s negative medical opinion

-– the Nexus Letter would serve as “New and Relevant” material
+– the Nexus Letter would serve as “New and Relevant” evidence

 Before ordering either a Nexus Letter or a DBQ from Valor 4 Vet, consider your approach to the VA.